 How arts and culture are making a positive impact and creating pathways in the lives of young people in and leaving care.

-Join us for this unique day to:
+Delegated on this unique day were able to:

 – Join practitioners and speakers to explore what is making a positive impact on the lives of young people in care and care leavers

 – Hear from the young people themselves who will be sharing their thoughts and questions with delegates

 – Experience an insight into the lives of young people in care through inspiring performances that have been co-produced alongside them